Quasar® – Native Cloud File QC

 Quasar® not only ensures your content security through IAM cross-account roles, whitelisting and pre-authenticated URL, it is the most advanced cloud video QC software with support for advanced features such as HDR, IMF/DCP analysis, Adaptive bitrate QC, Harding PSE etc. Quasar® File QC can be used to verify the content before submitting to key VOD services such as Netflix, Amazon Prime Video, iTunes and HBO.

 Features & Benefits

 Quasar® is an elastic system that can be auto scaled to any size without needing users’ intervention allowing hundreds of files being processed simultaneously.
 Performing QC on large content library or a content burst can be very time-consuming.
 With Quasar®, you never have to worry about varying content volumes.
-Just post them to Quasar® for processing and it will be processed quickly.
-The QC jobs that would take months to process can be processed in just a few days.
+Just post them to Quasar® and it will be processed quickly.
+The QC jobs that would take months to process can be done in just a few days.

 Dynamic scaling of File QC on Cloud

 One of the biggest concerns for content QC on Cloud is the content security.
 Along with that, the content latency is also an important consideration.
 Following capabilities are available in Quasar® to address these issues:

 - IAM cross-roles support

 - Temporary security credentials

 - No storage of user’s credentials anywhere in the Quasar® system